 Additionally, periodically enter the show process load command to determine when the CPU fluctuates in order to correlate the logs collected by the dbperf tracing script.

-The logs collected by the dbperf script's execution of onstat -g ses 0 show active queries that are issued against the UCCX database.
+The logs collected by the dbperf script execution of onstat -g ses 0 show active queries that are issued against the UCCX database.
 High CPU on the uccxoninit process is typically the result of complex queries that take a long time to execute.
-The goal is to determine the queries that consume the most resources, determine the source client for those queries, disable the queries from the client for immediate resolution, and optimize the long running queries for permanent resolution.
+The goal is to determine the queries that consume the most resources, determine the source client for those queries, disable the queries from the client for immediate resolution, and optimize the long-running queries for permanent resolution.

 In the logs collected by the dbperf script, look for queries that most likely cause high fluctuations in CPU or sustained high CPU consumption by the uccxoninit process.

-- Are issued from sessions connected as uccxhruser - As described earlier, uccxhruser has privileges to select information out of a vast number of configuration and historical tables.
-As a result, complex, long running queries across multiple tables can be constructed and can have performance impacts on the UCCX database.
-Although not absolute, the uccxwallboard and uccxworkforce users have such limited access to tables within the UCCX database, complex queries that cause performance impact issued by these users are unlikely.
-Additionally, queries issued by uccxhrc are issued by the UCCX Historical Reporting Client ( HRC ) or Cisco Unified Intelligence Center ( CUIC ) against the UCCX database.
-These queries are static and cannot be modified and the queries, along with relevant indicies, have been written, tested, and tuned for minimal performance impact.
+Are issued from sessions connected asuccxhruser - As described earlier, uccxhruser has privileges to select information out of a vast number of configuration and historical tables.
+As a result, complex, long-running queries across multiple tables can be constructed and can have performance impacts on the UCCX database.
+Although not absolute, uccxwallboard and uccxworkforce users have such limited access to tables within the UCCX database, complex queries that cause performance impact issued by these users are unlikely.
+Additionally, queries issued byuccxhrc are issued by the UCCX Historical Reporting Client ( HRC ) or Cisco Unified Intelligence Center ( CUIC ) against the UCCX database.
+These queries are static and cannot be modified and the queries, along with relevant indices, have been written, tested, and tuned for minimal performance impact.

 An example with a complex query that involves an HR table run as uccxhruser is shown here:

-The example above shows a complex query, entered by uccxhruser sourced from the host WBBOX that could cause performance impact on the UCCX database if it was entered often or was entered periodically before the previous query had returned results.
+This example shows a complex query, entered by uccxhruser sourced from the host WBBOXthat could cause a performance impact on the UCCX database if it was entered often or was entered periodically before the previous query had returned results.

 Although rare, UCCX database performance can also degrade (and the CPU utilization of the uccxoninit process fluctuates or remains high), as a result of the built-in purge process.
 The purge process is designed to delete data from the configuration and historical tables within the UCCX database in order to maintain the size of the database.
 Purge can be scheduled based on the size of the database or the oldest record contained within the database.